GENERAL CONDITIONS OF CARRIAGE N° CC-032019-DJ-EN - XL AIRWAYS FRANCE

-If the Passenger does not meet these advance notice or check-in requirements, the Carrier will make its reasonable efforts to provide the service or accommodation.
+If the Passenger does not meet these advance notice or check-in requirements, the Carrier will make all reasonable efforts to provide the service or accommodation.

 b) Passengers are advised to inform the Carrier at least 48 hours before the flight especially when traveling with a service animal on a flight segment scheduled to take 8 hours or more.

-c) It is recommended that Passenger travelling with a wheel chair present themselves at check-in desk one hour before the Check-in Deadline.
+c) It is recommended that Passengers travelling with a wheel chair present themselves at check-in desk one hour before the Check-in Deadline.

-d) Passenger with severe hearing and vision impairment which will prevent him from communicating with the crew during the safety demonstrations and from evacuating on his own, and who will be travelling without a safety assistant, must notify the Carrier at least 48 hours in advance to provide safety explanations.
+d) A Passenger with severe hearing and vision impairment, which will prevent him from communicating with the crew during the safety demonstrations and from evacuating on his own, and who will be travelling without a safety assistant, can notify the Carrier at least 48 hours in advance in order to be provided with safety explanations.